EoghanMoylan/Linked-Data/README.md

 ***Eoghan Moylan***

 ###Plan
 The user will be able to compare the number of crimes based on year and garda station and the earnings for all employees in different sectors.
 Both datasets are ordered by year and contain data between 2008 and 2013.
+This Readme will be updated as the project progresses.

 ### Datasets used:
 *EHA04: Annual Earnings and Other Labour Costs for All Employees by Industry Sector NACE Rev 2, Year and Statistic*